JPMorgan investment unit played by different high-risk rules

+* WILL SUPPLY 63 MEGAWATTS DCOF ADVANCED THIN-FILM PHOTOVOLTAIC (PV) MODULES TO KIDSTON PHASE ONE SOLAR PROJECT IN QUEENSLAND Source text for Eikon: Further company coverage:

-LONDON/FRANKFURT The JPMorgan Chase unit that lost more than $2 billion through a failed hedging strategy had looser risk controls than the rest of the bank, according to people familiar with the situation.
+LONDON/FRANKFURT May 16 The JPMorgan Chase & Co. unit that lost more than $2 billion through a failed hedging strategy had looser risk controls than the rest of the bank, according to people familiar with the situation.

 The risk of losses is tallied by the bank using a so-called value at risk (VaR) calculation.
 However, the Chief Investment Office, the unit responsible for the high-profile loss that JPMorgan disclosed last Thursday, had a separate VaR system.